witnet/witnet-solidity-bridge/README.md

 ## Known limitations:

-- `block relay` is centralized at the moment (only the deployer of the contract is able to push blocks).
+- `BlockRelay` is centralized at the moment (only the deployer of the contract is able to push blocks).
 In the future incentives will be established to decentralize block header reporting.
-- `verify_poe` is still empty.
-Proof of eligibility verification trough VRF should be implemented.

 ## Usage

-The `UsingWitnet.sol` contract can be used directly by inheritance or by instantiating it:
+The `UsingWitnet.sol` contract can be used directly by inheritance:

 ```solidity
 pragma solidity ^0.5.0;